How to Farm Hop This Weekend on a Langley Farm Tour!

 Kids eating u pick berries from a Langley farm tour

-Farm tours are the perfect, safe way to enjoy a taste of your local scenery.
+Farm tours are the perfect way to enjoy a taste of your local scenery.
 There are wonderful sights, great smells, amazing tastes, and an endless stream of fun things to keep the kiddos smiling and laughing for hours.
-Who knows…a trip to your local farm might be all the family needs to forget the craziness that 2020 has brought us.
+Who knows…a trip to your local farm might be all the family needs to get back into nature and exploring our farming community.

 So this weekend, grab those boots and hit the open road to the farm tour nearest you.
 I promise it’ll be an experience your family won’t soon forget!